jupyterhub/jupyterhub/docs/source/reference/services.md

   Skipping the confirmation page is useful for admin-managed services that are considered part of the Hub and shouldn't need extra prompts for login.
 - `oauth_client_id: str (default - 'service-$name')` -
-  This never needs to be set,
+  This never needs to be set, but you can specify a service's OAuth client id.
-  but you can specify a service's OAuth client id.
+  It must start with `service-`.
 - `oauth_redirect_uri: str (default: '/services/$name/oauth_redirect')` -
   Set the OAuth redirect URI.
   Required if it differs from the default proxied prefix URI,